nauam/Courses/docs/administration/security/authentication.md

     userFirstNameAttribute="givenName"
     userEmailAttribute="mail"

-These LDAP attributes will be checked when a user logs in, and their QW Control user profile will be updated from them.
+These LDAP attributes will be checked when a user logs in, and their Rundeck user profile will be updated from them.

-**Note**: By default, all users can log into QW Control.
+**Note**: By default, all users can log into Rundeck.
 However, if they do not have the proper authorization, they will not be able to access any projects.
-If you want to prevent them from even being able to login to qwcontrol, you can include the following JVM parameter:
+If you want to prevent them from even being able to login to rundeck, you can include the following JVM parameter:
-`qwcontrol.security.requiredRole=Your_Role_Name`
+`rundeck.security.requiredRole=Your_Role_Name`

 #### Step 1: Setup the LDAP login module configuration file

 Create a `jaas-ldap.conf` file in the same directory as the `jaas-loginmodule.conf` file.

-- RPM/Deb install: `/etc/qwcontrol/`
+- RPM/Deb install: `/etc/rundeck/`
 - Executable War install: `$RDECK_BASE/server/config`

 Make sure the name of your Login Module configuration is the same as you use in the next step.
 The Login Module configuration is defined like this (e.g. "jaas-ldap.conf" file):